kota7/outreg/README.md

 Installation
 ------------

 This package is not on CRAN (yet).
-Please install by from the github repository.
+Please install it from the github repository.

 ``` r
 devtools::install_github('kota7/outreg')